mikestead/swagger-routes/README.md

 #### File Authorizer

-The file should be named after the security scheme it protects and reside in the directory path defined by the `authorizers` option.
+The file should be named after the security scheme it protects e.g. `petstore_auth.js`, and reside in the directory path defined by the `authorizers` option.
 It should export a single middleware function to authorize a request.

 ```javascript
 module.exports = function petstore_auth(req, res, next) {